Montezuma Castle National Monument: Federal protection

 It is an easy monument to visit, just a short distance off Interstate 17, at exit 289.
 There is a 1/3 mi paved trail starting at the visitor center that follows the base of the cliff containing the ruins.
 Access to the interior of the ruins has not been allowed since 1951 due to concerns about visitor safety and damage to the dwelling.
 About 400,000 tourists visit the site each year.
 The park is open from 8am to 5pm every day of the year, except for Christmas Day.

-The visitor center includes a museum about the Sinagua culture and the tools they used to build the dwellings.
-The museum houses many artifacts, such as stone tools, metates used for grinding corn, bone needles, and ornaments of shell and gemstone, which prove that the Sinagua were fine artisans as well as prolific traders.
+The visitor center includes a museum about the archaeology of the monument and the Native American communities that have strong cultural connections to the site.
+The museum houses many artifacts which prove that the Sinagua were fine artisans as well as prolific traders.
 There is also a Park Store operated by Western National Parks Association.

 Montezuma Well

 Montezuma Well, a natural limestone sinkhole, measuring approximately 100 by 120 yards, also containing Sinagua dwellings, was purchased by the federal government in 1947 and is considered a detached unit of Montezuma Castle National Monument.
 It is located about 5 miles north of the Castle near the town of Rimrock, Arizona, accessible from exits 293 and 298 off Interstate 17.